OffchainLabs/arbitrum-classic/docs/sol_contract_docs/md_docs/arb-bridge-eth/rollup/RollupCore.md

 - `nodeNum`: Index of the node properties

-// CHRIS: should we specify all the props?
 **Returns**: Data properties for the specified node

 ### `nodeHasStaker(uint256 nodeNum, address staker) → bool` (public)